-Plenty of business cards offer generous introductory APRs on new purchases, balance transfers or both.
+Plenty of business cards offer generous introductory APRs on new purchases, offering increased payment flexibility for small business owners.
 Here are some of our favorites.

 Choosing a card with an introductory APR can be a great move for a small business.
 You can pay off large purchases over time without worrying about accruing interest – allowing you to truly invest in your business.

-If you have a large business purchase looming ahead that you want to finance – or if you need to pay off some debt from previous purchases – there are plenty of great small business credit cards that offer 0% interest on new purchases, balance transfers or both for the first few months of card ownership.
+If you have a large business purchase looming ahead that you want to finance, there are plenty of great small business credit cards that offer 0% interest on new purchases for the first few months of card ownership.

 Read on to learn about some of the best business credit cards with an intro APR.

-Best intro APR business card for new purchases: Chase Ink Business Cash℠ Credit Card
+Best intro APR business card for office supplies: Chase Ink Business Cash℠ Credit Card*

 The Ink Business Cash Credit Card offers one of the longest introductory periods available on the market – 0% for the first 12 months (13.24% to 19.24% variable APR thereafter).
-This rate only applies to new purchases – not balance transfers – so it is a good pick for small business owners who aren’t already carrying a balance on another card.
+Plus, the card comes with a competitive earning rate that makes it a particularly good choice for small business owners who need to stock up on office supplies.

 |Chase Ink Business Cash℠ Credit Card|